-This Health Impact Review found the following evidence for provisions in SB 6128:
+This Health Impact Review found the following evidence for provisions in SB 5068:

-- Informed assumption that HCA extending coverage under Apple Health for Pregnant Women plans from 60 days to 12 months postpartum would increase access to health insurance.
-This is based on insurance eligibility and information from key informants. - Very strong evidence that increased access to health insurance would improve health outcomes. - Very strong evidence that increased access to health insurance would increase access to and use of healthcare services. - Very strong evidence that increased access to and use of healthcare services would improve health outcomes. - Very strong evidence that improved health outcomes would decrease health inequities.
+• Strong evidence that HCA extending coverage under Apple Health for Pregnant Women plans from 60 days to 12 months postpartum would increase access to health insurance.

+- Very strong evidence that increased access to health insurance would improve health outcomes. - Very strong evidence that increased access to health insurance would increase access to and use of healthcare services. - Very strong evidence that increased access to and use of healthcare services would improve health outcomes. - Very strong evidence that improved health outcomes would decrease health inequities.